 When customers sign up for a box, they are also asked to fill out an online quiz to figure out their skin concerns and product preferences to ensure customers are happy about the contents of their subscription box.
 Their ability to innovate and listen to customer needs during difficult periods has turned them into one of the most successful subscription services in recent years and the second fastest-growing beauty account on TikTok.

 With its growth bounding over 100% in the last five years, it’s believed that subscription services will only continue their upward journey.

 There is no doubt that ecommerce is only going to pick up speed as both ecommerce technology and online user comfort increase.
 If you are working in the ecommerce industry, there are ways to stay on top of digital trends as they change.

-Sign up for our newsletter at The Ecomm Manager to stay updated on best practices, hints, and tips in the ecomm industry.
-As you work to build your online shopping presence, creating a strong online community with other ecomm pros is helpful.
+Sign up for The Ecomm Manager newsletter to stay updated on best practices, hints, and tips in the ecommerce industry.
+As you work to build your online shopping presence, creating a strong online community with other ecommerce professionals is helpful.
 Whether you want to ask questions, brainstorm, or bounce ideas off others, we can be an integral part of this process.

 More ecommerce trends on ECM: